Agiothyella/Agiothyella/README.md

 #### Development:
 - fe: Front End developed with Vanilla Javascript
 - react: Front End developed with ReactJS
+- js: Focused more on programmatical side of things instead of design and presentation

 #### Tag:
 - P: Personal